-The Reliability programs use the same command protocol, Control Block (CB) and Programmed Input/Output (PIO), as the system does.
+The Reliability program uses the same command protocol, Control Block (CB) and Programmed Input/Output (PIO), as the system does.
 An error can occur while the Reliability test program is executing either type of command.
 When a Control Block has a failure, you will see an error reported on your console.
-The disk and tape error reports look slightly different:
+The tape error formats are shown below: